Travel insurance and pregnancy - what you need to know

 If you’re travelling to Europe, you should carry a European Health Insurance Card (EHIC).
 This is not a replacement for travel insurance, but it entitles you to state-provided medical treatment across most European countries on the same terms as a local national.
 This scheme will continue even though the UK has now left the European Union although the name EHIC is being phased out and a new Global Health Insurance card (GHIC) will replace it – with broadly the same terms and cover.

-* Based on an individual aged 30 with no pre-existing conditions taking single trip cover for 3 days to France.
-Cover starts on 7 May 2020 and ends on 10th April 2021.
+†Based on an individual aged 30 with no pre-existing conditions taking single trip cover for 3 days to France.
+Cover starts on 9 February 2021 and ends on 10th April 2021.
 Price correct as of 25th January 2021.
-Annual cover from £12.12 based on an individual aged 30 with no pre-existing conditions taking annual cover for travel in Europe.
-Cover starts on 7 May 2020 and ends after 12 months.
+Annual cover from £14.07 based on an individual aged 30 with no pre-existing conditions taking annual cover for travel in Europe.
+Cover starts on 9 February 2021 and ends after 12 months.
 Prices correct as of 9 Oct 2020.
 Your policy will not be valid if you travel against FCDO advice.

 If you’re flying when pregnant, check the airline’s rules and requirements